 was to come.
 Instead, Jesus went directly to heaven and presented Himself to

-world; we too have been predestined to become the children of God, so that
+just as we have been predestined to become the children of God, so when Jesus presented Himself to His Father, He did it for

-our benefit, that we should follow in His footsteps.
+us, that we should follow in His footsteps.
 Jesus didn’t need

 acceptance from the Father, since that acceptance was already extended to Him

-crying, “It is finished” (Jn 19-30), yet being a practical God and always
+crying, “It is finished” (Jn 19-30).
+Nevertheless, being a practical God and always

-faith by manifesting it in the natural realm through obedience.
+faith through obedience.
 The

 (30h) Gift of God